Best Beats headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Beats headphones you can buy in 2021.

 Unfortunately, their musical performance does let them down.
 While not chronically bassy and replete with detail, they lack some liveliness, which is particularly important in helping you power through a tough point in exercise.

-Not our top pick for that reason, but a comfortable fit, strong wireless performance and excellent battery life could still make them one to consider.
+Not our top pick for that reason, but a comfortable fit, strong wireless performance and excellent battery life still make them one to consider.

-Read our full review: Beats Powerbeats Pro
+Read the full Beats Powerbeats Pro review

 If you prefer your wireless headphones a bit more, well, wired, the Beats X offer the more traditional take on wireless in-ears, with a cable connecting the two buds that trails behind your neck.